The Shadow Highway

 In 2004 an Oklahoma Bureau of Investigations analyst discovered a crime pattern along the Interstate 40 corridor between Oklahoma and Mississippi.
 Subsequently, The Federal Bureau of Investigations (F.B.I.) started the Highway Serial Killings Initiative.
 They discovered over 500 bodies of women along the interstate highway system with more than 200 potential suspects, a trail of bloodshed that coats the heartland.
 The Devil’s Road is a serialized novel based on this horrific discovery.

-Lieutenant Samantha Hart uses every ounce of will power to pull her foot free from the accelerator which is currently pressed to the floorboard.
+Lieutenant Samantha Hart uses every ounce of willpower to pull her foot free from the accelerator, which is currently pressed to the floorboard.
 The Sequoyah County police cruiser slips through the night along Highway 64, the speedometer needle buried below the last number on the dial.
-All perfectly legal if she had turned on her siren and lights, but that was the furthest thing from her mind.
+All perfectly legal if she had turned on her siren and lights, but that’s the furthest thing from her mind.

-The wig was gone.
-A dead body shows up on the side of a road with a poor girls face torn off and sewn back on, and the sheriff’s department can’t seem to collect all the evidence.
-No doubt, had the body shown up at the Fort Smith Country Club there would have been more attention to detail.
+She needs to get back to the site and do one more walkthrough before heading into he office.
+All she can think about is that bag floating off into the wind.
+She should have done a better inspection of the contents before moving.
+A dead body shows up on the side of a road with a poor girl’s face torn off and sewn back on, and the sheriff’s department can’t seem to collect all the evidence.
+No doubt, had the body shown up at the Fort Smith Country Club, there would have been more attention to detail.

-The pattern was clear to Sam.
-Her stack of case files now numbered twelve.
-If you followed the dates, it was easy to see they had a serial killer on their hands.
-Four victims were red heads.
-The most recent one had a red wig.
-Nine of them were white, the other three were Native American.
-That was where he started, in the reservations.
-Every single victim was a prostitute.
-All had been beaten, and the recent bodies had been mutilated.
-Whoever he was, he was refining his process.
+The pattern is clear to Sam.
+Her stack of case files now numbers twelve.
+If you follow the dates, it’s easy to see they have a serial killer on their hands.
+Four victims are redheads.
+The most recent one wore a red wig.
+Nine of them are white, the other three are Native American.
+That’s where he started, in the reservations.
+Every victim appears to have dabbled in prostitution.
+All have been beaten, and the recent bodies have been mutilated.
+Whoever he is, he’s refining his process.

-Sam had made every effort to handle this through proper channels, but Captain James was only interested in keeping his office.
-If it didn’t win more votes, it wasn’t worth the effort, but she had family on the line.
-Her sister was one of the files in that box.
+Sam has made every effort to handle this through proper channels, but Captain James is only interested in keeping his office.
+If it doesn’t win more votes, it’s not worth the effort, but she has family on the line.
+Her sister is one of the files in that box.
 Votes be damned.

-The car was in neutral now, tires humming as it coasted at eighty miles per hour toward the intersection of Highway 64 and County Road 4490.
-She pulls the steering wheel hard squealing into the turn before dropping the transmission back into drive and punching the accelerator.
-In another two miles she’d be to the site.
+The car is in neutral now, tires humming as it coasts at eighty miles per hour toward the intersection of Highway 64 and County Road 4490.
+She pulls the steering wheel hard, squealing into the turn before dropping the transmission back into drive and punching the accelerator.
+In another two miles, she’ll be at the site.

 Walking in concentric circles around the hill yields nothing but disappointment.
-The wig is gone.
-Sam gets back in her cruiser and does a u-turn to get back to the highway.
+The bag is gone.
+Sam gets back in her cruiser and does a U-turn to return to the highway.
+As her lights sweep across the dead prairie grass.
 That’s when she sees it.
-The cruiser’s headlights illuminate the tall dead prairie grass where a plastic bag flits in the wind.
+The plastic bag flits in the wind, stuck to barbwire fence on the opposite of the road.

 Sam stands over the plastic bag.
-Her flash fires on her camera as she snaps a photo of the location she found it.
-Inside she can see the stained rags, just like the bag she found in Mac Gibbons car.
+Her flash fires on her camera as she snaps a photo.
+Inside, she can see the stained rags, just like the bag she found in Mac Gibbons’ car.
+It’s got the same logo, the generic flaming red wheel.

-Again the accelerator hovers a quarter inch off of the floor board.
+Again, the accelerator hovers a quarter inch off the floorboard.
 The digital clock on the dash now reads 3:58 AM.
 She’s been on duty for twenty-two hours, but who’s counting.

 Sam’s never had a lead.
-For over two and a half years there’s been nothing but the collection of evidence.
-She pieces together what might be, and is ridiculed by her entire department.
-At first she thought it was because she was the only woman on the force, she was breaking up the boys club.
-However, after a while she figured out the real reason no one cared.
-Prostitutes don’t vote, and newspapers don’t care about dead sex workers, but then her sister was added to the list of bodies.
-Sam finds that last quarter inch of room between her foot and the floor board pushing her cruiser’s engine to a full out roar as she flies towards the Ole’ 64 Truck Stop and the first opening in the case that could solve her sister’s murder.
+For over two and a half years, there’s been nothing but the collection of evidence.
+She pieces together what might be and is ridiculed by her entire department.
+At first, she thought it was because she was the only woman on the force, breaking up the boys’ club.
+However, after a while, she figured out the real reason no one cared.
+Prostitutes don’t vote, and newspapers don’t care about dead sex workers.
+But then her sister was added to the list of bodies.
+Sam finds that last quarter inch of room between her foot and the floorboard, pushing her cruiser’s engine to a full roar as she flies towards the Ole’ 64 Truck Stop and the first opening in the case that could solve her sister’s murder.

 If you enjoyed this week’s issue then refer a friend and win cool prizes!